RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 and wait for the role to be installed.
 When that is done, we can use the role in our playbooks.

-To install Nginx go to $WORK_DIR and create a new file named *lb.yml* with the following content:
+:boom: To create a playbook which installs Nginx go to $WORK_DIR and create a new file named *lb.yml* with the following content:

 ```
 ---